 - 3-6 pairs of socks – Pack fewer by packing merino wool.

 - 5 tops – a turtle neck long-sleeved top will add some extra warmth.
-I’ve invested in a cozy merino tunic dress which I can wear as a mid layer outdoors AND with leggings for dinners.
+I’ve invested in a cozy merino tunic dress (Wool& Margo) which I can wear as a mid layer outdoors AND with leggings for dinners.

 - 2-3 bottoms – fleece-lined leggings are a great option for under business clothes.